-- The school understands its role in the Bedford Borough Safeguarding Children Partnership arrangements (BBSCP).
-Governing bodies, proprietors and the senior leadership teams, especially the DSLs, will make themselves aware of and follow their local arrangements. - The Chellington Federation work in partnership with other agencies in the best interests of children/young people.
-The school will, where necessary, liaise with the school nurse, initiate an effective support response, and make referrals to Children's Social Care.
+- The School understands its role in the Central Bedfordshire Safeguarding Children Partnership (CBSCP).
+Governing bodies, proprietors and the senior leadership teams, especially the DSLs, will make themselves aware of and follow their local arrangements. - Eversholt Lower School work in partnership with other agencies in the best interests of children/young people.
+The School will, where necessary, liaise with the School nurse, initiate an effective support response, and make referrals to Children's Social Care.
 Referrals and contacts should be made by the DSL or one of the Deputy Leads to Early Help/Children's Social Care.
-Where the child/young person already has a social worker, the request for a service will go immediately to the social worker involved, or in their absence to their team manager or duty social worker. - We will co-operate with any child protection enquiries conducted by Children's Social Care: The school will ensure representation at appropriate inter-agency meetings such as Team Around the Family/Strategy meetings, Initial and Review Child Protection Conferences, together with core group meetings. - We will provide reports as required for these meetings in accordance with the BBSCP interagency procedures.
-If the school is unable to attend, a written report will be sent.
-The report will, wherever possible, be shared with parents/carers at least 24 hours prior to the meeting. - Where a child is subject to an Inter-agency Child Protection Plan, Child in Need Plan or TAF Support Plan, the school will contribute to the preparation, implementation and review of the plan as appropriate. - If a child is subject to a referral to a multi- panel such as Multi Agency Risk Assessment Conference (MARAC) or CHANNEL Panel, the school will contribute to such arrangements.
+Where the child/young person already has a social worker, the request for a service will go immediately to the social worker involved, or in their absence to their team manager or duty social worker. - We will co-operate with any child protection enquiries conducted by Children's Social Care.
+The School will ensure representation at appropriate inter-agency meetings such as Team Around the Family/Strategy meetings, Initial and Review Child Protection Conferences, together with core group meetings. - We will provide reports as required for these meetings in accordance with the CBSCP interagency procedures.
+If the School is unable to attend, a written report will be sent.
+The report will, wherever possible, be shared with parents/carers at least 24 hours prior to the meeting. - Where a child is subject to an Inter-agency Child Protection Plan, Child in Need Plan or TAF Support Plan, the School will contribute to the preparation, implementation and review of the plan as appropriate. - If a child is subject to a referral to a multi- panel such as Multi Agency Risk Assessment Conference (MARAC) or CHANNEL Panel, the School will contribute to such arrangements.